ubiquity/ubiquibot/README.md

 4. `yarn install`
 5. Open 2 terminal instances:
-   - in one instance run `yarn tsc --watch` (compiles the Typescript code)
+   - in one instance run `yarn build --watch` (compiles the Typescript code)
    - in another instance run `yarn start:watch` (runs the bot locally)
 6. Open `localhost:3000` and follow instructions to add the bot to one of your repositories.